Chopard Alpine Eagle—the Flight of the Eagle

 Karl-Friedrich Scheufele, now Co-President of Chopard, designed the St. Moritz, a top-class watch, back in 1980.
 This was not only the debut watch from the then 22-year-old, it also the marked two firsts for Chopard.
 For a brand known for its elegant gold watches and precious diamond creations, it was the first sports watch and also the first model to be made in stainless steel.
 Their courage was rewarded as in the following decade, the St. Moritz became one of their bestsellers.
 With the Alpine Eagle model, history is now repeating itself and Karl-Friedrich Scheufele has once again succeeded in creating a sporty, functional watch with its own charm.
 Scheufele, a nature lover and passionate hiker, counts the sublime beauty of the Alps and the majestic appearance of the golden eagle as his inspirations for this watch.

 The new Chopard Eagle line features an understated case with a polished and satin-finished surface that creates a special play of light.
 The case is held by an integrated, tapered metal bracelet made of bar-shaped links with a raised ridge along the middle.
 The crown guard, which is mirrored on the opposite side, is what gives the case its characteristic shape and the eight screws on the bezel, grouped in pairs, mark the four focal points.
 The case itself is water-resistant to ten bar, which corresponds to the pressure at a depth of 100 meters.
 The crown is decorated with an engraving of a small compass rose.
 The brass dial which is embossed with a galvanized blue or gray ray motif represents the delicate eye of an eagle.
 There are also models with different mother-of-pearl dials.
-For perfect readability in all lighting conditions, the indices and the rhodium-plated hour and minute hands are coated with Superlumoniva Grade X1.
+For perfect readability in all lighting conditions, the hour markers and the rhodium-plated hour and minute hands are coated with Superlumoniva Grade X1.
 The Chopard Eagle, comes in two sizes of 36 and 41 millimeters in diameter making it perfect for both men and women.

 The Chopard Alpine Eagle makes it debut in a case made of Lucent Steel A223, a steel alloy that has been developed by Chopard over a period of four years.
 This steel has three outstanding characteristics: It is hypoallergenic, 50% harder and more resistant to abrasion than conventional steel and, thanks to its composition that has been based on the structure of a crystal, it has an intense luster reminiscent of the radiance of gold.
 The Chopard Golden Eagle is available in 18-carat ethically sourced rose gold and in bicolor versions in both metals.

-The Chopard Eagle's is just as graceful inside as it is driven by two automatic movements developed in Chopard's workshops and certified as chronometers by the Official Swiss Chronometer Testing Centre (COSC).
+The Chopard Eagle's is just as graceful inside as it is driven by two self-winding movements developed in Chopard's workshops and certified as chronometers by the Official Swiss Chronometer Testing Centre (COSC).
 The Alpine Eagle 41 millimeter model is equipped with a 01.01-C caliber, which has a 60-hour power reserve, while the 36 millimeter versions feature a 09.01-C caliber, which has a 42-hour power reserve.
 This caliber, which has a diameter of just eight lines, is one of the smallest to be certified as a chronometer by the COSC.
 To the delight of connoisseurs, both models display their fascinating mechanical workings through the sapphire crystal on the back.

 Chopard Alpine Eagle at Wempe